 The CPO will continue the Company’s evolution in best practice procurement capabilities and organizational development, transforming the organization from one that is locally-driven to one with a center-led, global construct.
 Where possible, sourcing and procurement activities will be driven from a global perspective to continue to maximize leverage and overall effectiveness of supply.
 Where local requirements dominate for practical reasons, the CPO will establish category “Centers of Excellence” to assist the various BUs and regions in applying best practices locally.
 Due to the complexity and diversity of the Company’s business, multiple matrix structures are in place and must be operated within effectively.
 A key requirement is the ability to drive change across the organization, and, in partnership with BU leadership and strategic suppliers, move the enterprise to the next level of sourcing and procurement results globally, while incorporating the best practices already in place within certain parts of the organization and providing the thought leadership to adapt new best practices.

 I find it very interesting as the role of CPO has become increasingly standard, so too has the path that CPOs follow prior to becoming one.

-If you’re due for a career self-assessment and/or are interested in this topic, I invite you to listen in to my recently recorded webinar, Becoming a Chief Procurement Officer - The Qualifications, Experience, and Characteristics of a CPO where I discuss the job description, responsibilities, qualifications, and characteristics required in actual CPO job requisitions that have been filled in the last year or so.
+If you’re due for a career self-assessment and/or are interested in this topic, I invite you to download and read my recently published report, Becoming a Chief Procurement Officer - The Qualifications, Experience, and Characteristics of a CPO where I discuss the job description, responsibilities, qualifications, and characteristics required in actual CPO job requisitions that have been filled in the last year or so.
 I also present a profile of a “typical” CPO, based upon my discussions with more than 30 VP/CPO/Heads of Procurement.

-Click here to view the webinar (registration required).
+Click here to access the report (registration required).